Robust Two-Sample Inference under Serial Dependence: Series HAR Two-Sample Tests

 \begin{theorem} Suppose Assumptions \ref{Assumption 1}-\ref{Assumption3: cumulant} hold.
 Then, under $H_0$,

-as $T_j \rightarrow \infty$ and $K_j \rightarrow \infty$ with $K_j/T_j \rightarrow 0$ for $j=1,2.$ \end{theorem} The proof is provided in Appendix.
-Theorem \ref{Theorem: Asymptotic Normality} implies the validity of the asymptotic normal test based on $t_{1,\text{HAR}}$.
-However, it is well documented that the asymptotic normal tests based on HAR estimators tend to suffer from substantial size distortion especially when serial dependence is persistent.
-To address this, we consider two approaches.
-First, in the spirit of Welch's $t$-test, we approximate the distribution of $t_{1,\text{HAR}}$ by a Student's $t$-distribution with adjusted degrees of freedom to reflect the unequal LRVs.
-Second, we develop a series-based HAR wild bootstrap (SHAR-WB) and establish its asymptotic validity under large-$K$ asymptotics.
+as $T_j \rightarrow \infty$ and $K_j \rightarrow \infty$ with $K_j/T_j \rightarrow 0$ for $j=1,2.$ \end{theorem} The proof is provided in Section \ref{Sec:appendix}.
+Theorem \ref{Theorem: Asymptotic Normality} implies the asymptotic validity of the chi-square and normal tests based on $W_{1,\mathrm{HAR}}$ and $t_{1,\mathrm{HAR}}$, respectively, under increasing-$K$ asymptotics.
+However, it is well documented that such increasing-$K$ asymptotic tests based on the consistency of HAR estimators can exhibit severe size distortions in finite samples, particularly under strong serial dependence.
+To address this issue, we consider two approaches.
+First, in the spirit of Welch's $t$-test, we approximate the limiting distribution of the scaled Wald statistic by an $F$-distribution, and that of $t_{1,\mathrm{HAR}}$ by a Student's $t$-distribution, with adjusted degrees of freedom to account for the unequal LRVs.
+Second, we develop a series HAR wild bootstrap (SHAR-WB) procedure together with the corresponding two-sample tests and establish its asymptotic validity under increasing-$K$ asymptotics.
 See Section \ref{Section: SHAR-WB} for the second approach.
-The remainder of this section develops the first approach.

-\paragraph{Student's $t$-approximation} As discussed in Section \ref{Section: Setup}, under independence, one popular way to handle unequal variances is Welch's $t$-test, which approximates the sampling distribution of $t$-statistic by a $t$-distribution with adjusted degrees of freedom based on the Welch-Satterthwaite equation. \citet{Bell_McCaffrey2002} apply Welch's approach to linear regression, and \citet{Imbens_Kolesar2016} further extend it to clustering settings.
-In the same spirit, we approximate the fixed-$K$ limiting distribution of $t_{1,\text{HAR}}$ with a $t$-distribution with Welch-type adjusted degrees of freedom.
-Note that $t_{1,\text{HAR}}$ can be rewritten as
+The remainder of this section develops the first approach. \paragraph{Student's $t$- and $F$-approximations} As discussed in Section \ref{Section: Setup}, under independence, one popular way to handle unequal variances is Welch's $t$-test, which approximates the sampling distribution of the two-sample $t$-statistic by a Student's $t$-distribution with adjusted degrees of freedom based on the Welch-Satterthwaite equation. \citet{Bell_McCaffrey2002} apply Welch's approach to linear regression, and \citet{Imbens_Kolesar2016} further extend it to clustering settings.
+Motivated by these developments, we extend the idea of distributional approximation to the present setting by approximating the fixed-$K$ limiting distribution of $t_{1,\mathrm{HAR}}$ with a Student's $t$-distribution, and that of its multivariate counterpart, scaled Wald statistic, with an $F$-distribution, using Welch-type adjusted degrees of freedom.